SniperPickAxe/FVT-fabric-modified/README.md

     Disables spyglass overlay while zooming in.

-* ### Invisible Offhand

-    Makes your offhand completely invisible but will still remain fully functional.

 * ### Refill Hand

     Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.